divya-gh/DressMe-online-retail-clothing-shop-Analysis/README.md

 * [Contact](#contact)

-## Project Title : DressMe - Online Clothing Shop Marketing Analysis to Run a Ad Campaign
+## Project Title : FabMe - Online Clothing Shop Marketing Analysis to Run a Ad Campaign

 ### Description
 This project aims at analyzing top swimware sales in June 2023 and identifying top 10 football players from NCCA to model.